owens255/Exhibit-Linker/README.md

 # Tips

-Ensure that Word and Excel are closed before running the script.
+- Ensure that Word and Excel are closed before running the script.

+- Be patient.
+Even if the script appears stalled (e.g., on very large documents), it is likely still processing your file.

-Zip your resulting files if sending to others for easy transport.
+- Zip your resulting files if sending to others for easy transport.

 # Quick Start